-The offshore wind farms are expected to emerge in 2022.
+The offshore wind farms emerged in 2022.
 But GE plants in the Estuary are already in full swing when it comes to exports.
 They just delivered their machines to the first offshore wind farm in the United States, and more than 300 orders for wind turbines are underway for France and Germany.

 To facilitate pre-assembly of the wind turbines, the Port of Nantes-Saint-Nazaire has created an XXL logistics hub.
-In 2018, 80 Haliade wind turbines will transit through the hub to be installed on the wind farm located off Saint-Nazaire.
+80 Haliade wind turbines transit through the hub to be installed on the wind farm located off Saint-Nazaire.

 SEM-REV for full-scale sea trials